jamespglaze/Kopernicus/README.md

 The Bleeding Edge is where beta code is trialed by fire, so if you want to help: Welcome!
 If you want a stable experience, please use the stable brance at https://github.com/Kopernicus/Kopernicus instead.

-New in this latest version UBE-82:
+New in this latest version UBE-83:

 1.)
-Brought bleeding edge in line with stable branch in prep for new feature development.
+Experimental scatter system performance improvements.
+Testing needed.

-2.) es-es localization added.
+2.)
+Fixed some collider-fixing system logspam in select instances.

 Known Bugs: